ahany/advanced-lane-finding/README.md

 Then sliding windows are used to find lane pixels starting from the base of the lane lines detected by the histogram and following the lines up to the top of the image returning coefficients for the fitted polynomials for each line.

-This is implemented in the helper function `find_histogram_peaks()`in the file `LaneDetector.py`.
+This is implemented in the helper function `find_lane_pixels()`in the file `LaneDetector.py`.
 Below is an image showing how the output looks like:

 ![enter image description here](https://github.com/ahany/advanced-lane-finding/blob/master/output_images/sliding_windows.jpg)